ionous/tell/README.md

 **Rationale:** Comments are a good mechanism for communicating human intent.
 In [Tapestry](https://git.sr.ht/~ionous/tapestry), story files can be edited by hand, visually edited using blockly, or even extracted to present documentation; therefore, it's important to preserve an author's comments across different transformations. ( This was one of the motivations for creating tell. )

-As in yaml, tell comments begin with the `#` hash, **followed by a space**, and continue to the end of a line.
+Similar to yaml, tell comments begin with the `#` hash, **followed by a space**, and continue to the end of a line.
 Comments cannot appear within a scalar _( **TBD**: comma separated arrays split across lines might be an exception. )_

 This implementation stores the comments for a collection in a string called a "comment block".
 Each collection has its own comment block stored in the zeroth element of its sequence, the blank key of its mappings, or the comment field of its document.

 **When comments are preserved, collections are one-indexed.** On the bright side, this means that no special types are needed to store tell data: just native go maps and slices.

-The readme in package notes gets into all the specifics.
+The readme in package note gets into all the specifics.

 Changes